ahochoy/hochoy-shuffle/src/data/projects/lit-food-tours.md

 ---
 title: "Lit Food Tours"
-link: "url-incoming.com"
+link: "www.litfoodtours.com"
 tags: ["AI / Groq API", "Python", "Azure", "Docker", "Github Actions"]
 ---
-Let AI plan a food tour for you and one of your favorite characters and on an imaginative culinary adventure!
-What would Southern favorites would Sherlock Holmes enjoy?
-What about Hello Kitty on a Mexican vacation?
-Imagine Thor eating Thai?
+A little experiment to play around with AI and some new technologies.
+Built using Azure Container Instances, Python, and Grop API.
+Let the **Lit Food Tour** planner dream up a full day of eating for you and one of your favorite characters.
+What would Garfield the Cat eat in Japan?
+How about Iron Man when he's vacationing in Thailand?
+Imagine Willy Wonka in Mexico?